graphql-editor/gei-crud/Readme.md

-# GraphQL Editor Integration - Users
+# GraphQL Editor Integration - CRUD

-This integration allows basic username/password authentication with mongodb as a database
+This integration allows basic CRUD operations with mongodb as a database

 ## How to use in GraphQL Editor

 1. Select `Type` and `field` in stucco config
 2. Select `From integration`
-3. Select `gei-users/Query.login` for login or `gei-users/Mutation.register` for registration
+3. Select `gei-crud/Query.objects` for objects or `gei-crud/Mutation.create` for Creation

 ## How to use in code